britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-06.md

 transport-layer encryption scheme (e.g. TLS) still expose all the information in their network and transport layer headers to the attacker, including source and destination addresses and ports.
-IPsec ESP{{RFC4303}} further encrypts the transport-layer headers, but still leaves IP address information unencrypted; in tunnel mode, these addresses correspond to the tunnel endpoints.
+IPsec ESP {{RFC4303}} further encrypts the transport-layer headers, but still leaves IP address information unencrypted; in tunnel mode, these addresses correspond to the tunnel endpoints.
 Features of the security protocols themselves, e.g. the TLS session identifier,